open5e/open5e/source/equipment/magic-items/deck-of-many-things.rst

 versa.
 If you are true neutral or unaligned, this card has no effect on you.

-**Comet.** If you single-­handedly defeat the next hostile monster or group of monsters you encounter, you gain experience points enough to gain one level.
+**Comet.** If you single-handedly defeat the next hostile monster or group of monsters you encounter, you gain experience points enough to gain one level.
 Otherwise, this card has no effect.